Undergraduate & Graduate Student Loans

 The Repayment Assistance Plan, available for both Alberta and Canada student loans makes sure your monthly payment is in sync with your income and family size.
 You can apply anytime during your repayment period.
 Learn more.

-Students wishing to learn more about repayment are invited to sign up for a NSLSC Loan Repayment Webinar.
+Students wishing to learn more about repayment are invited to listen to a NSLSC Loan Repayment Webinar.

 Life Cycle of Student Loan